-Norway, Ireland, Spain recognise Palestinian state
+Norway, Ireland, Spain to recognise Palestinian state

 Shortly after Norway’s announcement, Ireland’s Prime Minister Simon Harris said his country would also recognise a Palestinian state.

-“Today, Ireland, Norway, and Spain are announcing that we recognise the state of Palestine,” Harris said at a press conference.
+“Today, Ireland, Norway, and Spain are announcing that we recognise the state of Palestine,” Harris said at a news conference.
 “Each of us will now undertake whatever national steps are necessary to give effect to that decision.”

 “I’m confident that further countries will join us in taking this important step in the coming weeks,” he added.